fedi-e2ee/public-key-directory-specification/Specification.md

   * `time` -- **string (Timestamp)** (required): The current [timestamp](#timestamps).
   * `public-key` -- **string (Public Key)** (required): The [encoded public key](#public-key-encoding).
 * `key-id` -- **string (Key Identifier)** (optional): See [Key Identifiers](#key-identifiers)
+* `symmetric-keys` -- **map**
-* `actor-id-key` -- **string (Cryptography key)** (optional): The key used to encrypt the Actor ID in `message.actor`.
+  * `actor` -- **string (Cryptography key)** (optional): The key used to encrypt `message.actor`.
+  * `public-key` -- **string (Cryptography key)** (optional): The key used to encrypt `message.public-key`.

 #### AddKey Validation Steps

 After validating that the Protocol Message originated from the expected Fediverse Server, the specific rules for validating an `AddKey` message are as follows:

-1. If `actor-id-key` is provided, decrypt `message.actor` to obtain the Actor ID.
+1. If `symmetric-keys.actor` is provided, decrypt `message.actor` to obtain the Actor ID.
 If the decryption fails, return an error status.
+2. If `symmetric-keys.public-key` is provided, decrypt `message.public-key`.
+If the decryption fails, return an error status.
-2. If there are no other public keys for the provided Actor, use the given public key (it is self-signed) and go to step 5.
+3. If there are no other public keys for the provided Actor, use the given public key (it is self-signed) and go to step 6.
 If the signature is invalid, return an error status.
-3. Otherwise, if the `key-id` is provided, select this public key for the given Actor.
+4. Otherwise, if the `key-id` is provided, select this public key for the given Actor.
 If there is no public key for this Actor with a matching `key-id`, return an error status.
-4. If a `key-id` was not provided, perform step 5 for each valid and trusted public key for this Actor until one succeeds.
+5. If a `key-id` was not provided, perform step 6 for each valid and trusted public key for this Actor until one succeeds.
 If none of them do, return an error status.
-5. Validate the message signature for the given public key.
+6. Validate the message signature for the given public key.
-6. If the signature is valid in step 5, process the message.
+7. If the signature is valid in step 6, process the message.

 ### RevokeKey